 These guidelines were published with support from the Department for Culture, Media and Sport (DCMS) and the Museums and Galleries Working Group.
 They are intended to help employers, employees. the self-employed and volunteers in the museum sector in England understand how to work safely during the Covid-19 pandemic.

-This toolkit is designed to help libraries to reopen from July and to reintroduce their services gradually, in line with the latest public health advice.
+This toolkit is designed to help libraries to reopen and to reintroduce their services gradually, in line with the latest public health advice.
+It is regularly updated to reflect changes in Government guidance.
 Placing the safety and health of staff, volunteers and users at the forefront, the toolkit was developed in partnership with heads of library services and their teams.
+Libraries Connected have also published a safer libraries guide on how to organise spaces, a local advocacy resource to help promote libraries as a key partner in local recovery, and a range of practical tools to support the development of new online services and opportunities.
+These are regularly updated.

 Local Government Association: Useful information for councils on coronavirus (Covid-19)